-Sri Ujjaini Mahakaali Temple is a popular temple devoted to Godess Mahakaali in Secunderabad area of Telangana.
+Sri Ujjaini Mahankaali Temple is a popular temple devoted to Godess Mahankaali in Secunderabad area of Telangana.
 Devotees offer their prayers to the goddess every day at this 190-year old temple.

 According to legend, in the year 1813, a Military Battalion was transferred to Ujjaini.
 This was a time when there was Cholera outbreak and thousands of people had reportedly perished.
-Suriti Appaiah who was part of the Military Battalion and his associates reportedly went to Mahakali Devasthanam at Ujjaini and offers prayers that if the people were saved from this epidemic, they would be installing the idol of Mahakaali at Secunderabad.
-Promptly after his return from Ujjaini, Sri Suriti Appaiah and his associates went ahead and installed the idol of Goddess Mahakaali which was made of wood at Secunderabad in July 1815.
-During the construction of sanctum sanctorum, a stone idol of Manikyalamma was reportedly found and even that idol was reportedly installed beside Sri Mahakaali Ammavaru.
+Suriti Appaiah who was part of the Military Battalion and his associates reportedly went to Mahankali Devasthanam at Ujjaini and offers prayers that if the people were saved from this epidemic, they would be installing the idol of Mahankaali at Secunderabad.
+Promptly after his return from Ujjaini, Sri Suriti Appaiah and his associates went ahead and installed the idol of Goddess Mahankaali which was made of wood at Secunderabad in July 1815.
+During the construction of sanctum sanctorum, a stone idol of Manikyalamma was reportedly found and even that idol was reportedly installed beside Sri Mahankaali Ammavaru.

 Sri Suriti Appaiah later developed the temple with the help of philanthropic people and this was eventually taken over by the endowments department.
 Thousands of devotees offer prayers during Ashada jathara, which usually falls on Sunday and Monday.